crate/cloud-howtos/docs/create-org.rst

 In the Users tab you can add users to the organization at organization level.
-For more on adding users, see our :ref:`guide to adding users to organizations and projects <add-users>`.
-To understand roles and role definitions, see our :ref:`guide to user roles in CrateDB Cloud <cloud-reference:overview>`.
+For more on adding users, see our :ref:`guide to adding users to organizations
+<add-users>`.
+To understand roles and role definitions, see our
+:ref:`guide to user roles in CrateDB Cloud <cloud-reference:overview>`.

 The Audit Log tab allows the organization admin access to the audit log.
 For